‘Gutless Foodie’ Natasha Diddee Shares Her Ingredients For A Healthier, Happier Life

 My mom, my father, my doctor, and Bengt.

 Natasha Diddee updated her cover photo.

-What would you want on your thali in 2018?
+What would you want on your life thali?

 I want my book to reach a wider section of the audience.
 Not for fame, but for people to learn that our society is so much more than the stuck mindset.
 I have written on homosexuality, marriage, friendship, everything that is real.

 You’re a gutless foodie who has guts for _______?

 Guts for life and to live!
 A lot of people have asked me how have I managed during and after the treatment.
 What I know and understand is that God is kind and if you want you can.
 Your mind is your biggest strength.
 I have stopped wishing and started working on “I will”.
 I truly believe that ‘Will’ is a stronger four-letter word than ‘Wish’.

 This article was first published on January 12, 2018.